-Stephanie is Investments and Communities Manager at a Lloyds TSB Foundation for Scotland.
-She is also Treasurer on the Board of Children 1st and a 2014 Clore Social Fellow.
+Stephanie was the Head of Place at Corra Foundation (formerly Lloyds TSB Foundation for Scotland).
+Prior to taking that role she was Head of Investments and Communities at Lloyds TSB Foundation for Scotland.
+She was also Treasurer on the Board of Children 1st for 10 years and a 2014 Clore Social Fellow.
 Previously she trained as a chartered accountant with PWC in London before working as both an internal and external auditor as well as a business manager for one of the largest equity trading and sales teams in the UK financial services industry.
-She strongly believes in the value of being able to measure and report on impact and is very keen to help Evaluation Support Scotland continue to help organisations do this and thus bring about positive outcomes across the sector.
+She strongly believes in the value of being able to measure and report on impact and is very keen to be part of the journey of Evaluation Support Scotland supporting organisations do this and using the learning to improve practice, bringing about positive outcomes across the sector.

 Janet has worked for BBC Children in Need since 2000 in a variety of roles, and is now one of two National Officers looking after a portfolio of grants across Scotland worth over £12 million.
 An important part of her role is supporting organisations to identify, measure and report on their outcomes, both to support Children in Need's ambitions to learn about the difference its funds are making, and to support the organisations themselves to learn and develop.
 Knowing the value that good evaluation has for third sector organisations, she is keen to support ESS in its aims and make a contribution to the wider third sector.